 Samples are received at the laboratory by designated sample receiving personnel and a unique laboratory project identification number is assigned.
 Each sample container shall be assigned a unique sample identification number that is cross-referenced to the client identification number such that traceability of test samples is unambiguous and documented.
 Each sample container is affixed with a durable sample identification label.
-Sample acceptance, receipt, tracking and storage procedures are summarized in the following sections and in SOP No. WS-QA-0003, "Sample Receipt and Procedures".
+Sample acceptance, receipt, tracking and storage procedures are summarized in the following sections.
+See SOP SF-SC-0202.